 Warning signs of eCommerce fraud

 Fraud is increasingly organized and committed by skilled hackers using bleeding-edge technologies.
 But they’re far from perfect and often leave clear red flags to their crimes.

 How can you spot fraudsters and prevent them from taking a bite out of your profits?
 Here are some examples of suspicious behaviors indicating potential fraud:

-- The shipping address differs from the billing address
+- The shipping address and billing address differ

 - Multiple orders of the same item